LOADING ...

 Bắt đầu làm bài nào

-Pulled into the lot, parked it
+Pulled the parking lot, parked it

 In my like, "is this awkward?